 The pancreas is a small gland that lies behind the stomach and in front of the spine.
 It is responsible for producing digestive juices that help break down food and for producing hormones that control blood sugar.

-Treating Pancreatic Disease on Long Island at Winthrop-University’ Pancreatic Disease Center
+Treating Pancreatic Disease on Long Island at NYU Winthrop-University’ Pancreatic Disease Center

 Staffed by the region’s leading gastroenterologists, surgeons, oncologists and radiologists, the Center treats thousands of patients annually.
 Our multidisciplinary team of physicians collaborates in the development of a personalized care plan to ensure optimal outcomes for each patient.

 - Acute and chronic pancreatitis – sudden or ongoing inflammation of the pancreas

 - Autoimmune pancreatitis – a rare condition with similar symptoms to pancreatic cancer